Updated: Jan 15, 2022

-In meditation, we simple allow our thoughts to exist, without attaching to them, and without reacting.
-When we let go, there comes a point where the mind feels very quite because we are not reacting to our thoughts. if you do react to your thoughts, don't react to your reaction. simply get back to the meditation.
+In meditation, we simply allow our thoughts to exist, without attaching to them, and without reacting.
+When we let go, there comes a point where the mind feels very quiet because we are not reacting to our thoughts. if you do react to your thoughts, don't react to your reaction. simply get back to the meditation.

-Brain waves during meditation, brain activity shifts from the normal alert, waking state, characterised by beta waves, to the slower more meditative levels, characterised by alpha, theta, and the lower level of brain activity, delta waves.
+Brain waves during meditation, brain activity shifts from the normal alert, waking state, characterized by beta waves, to the slower more meditative levels, characterized by alpha, theta, and the lower level of brain activity, delta waves.

 In kundalini yoga mediation times are specified; in some cases, time are open.
 Common practice times are 3 minutes, 11 minutes, 22 minutes, 31 minutes, 62 minutes and 2 1/2 hours.
 Positive changes to the glandular system begin after 3 minutes practice.
 The pituitary and nervous system are stimulated with 11 minutes of practice.
 The three mental bodies come into balance with 22 minutes of practice.
 The whole mind and the aura, and the elements associated with the lower five chakras come into balance with 31 minutes of practice.
 The inner self and outer projection come into balance with 62 minutes of practice.
 2 1/2 hours practice holds the benefits throughout the day.
 This final benefits accrues to all spiritual practice you do through any given day.

 The eye focus is specified in most meditations.
 Where it is not specified, you have a choice.